Chart Color Schemes

 Berkeley is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Berkeley, as assessed in the latest Census, 88.8% of dwellings were houses while the remaining 11.2% consisted of semi-detached homes, apartments, and other dwelling types.
-This distribution differed from Regional NSW's composition of 82.6% houses and 17.4% other dwellings.
-Home ownership in Berkeley stood at 32.5%, with mortgaged properties making up 28.4% and rented dwellings accounting for 39.1%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Regional NSW's average.
-However, the median weekly rent in Berkeley was recorded at $290, compared to Regional NSW's figure of $330.
-Nationally, Berkeley's median monthly mortgage repayments were lower than the Australian average of $1,863, and its median weekly rents were substantially below the national figure of $375.
+Berkeley's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Berkeley was at 32.5%, with mortgaged dwellings at 28.4% and rented ones at 39.1%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+The median weekly rent was recorded as $290, compared to Regional NSW's $330.
+Nationally, Berkeley's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing